chromestone/Advances-In-XR/index.md

 </div>

 Above are images taken from [Google AI Blog](https://ai.googleblog.com/2020/08/mediapipe-iris-real-time-iris-tracking.html).
 We can see this is not a mad man's idea and it actually works.

+To reiterate, we use MediaPipe's Face Landmarking and Iris Landmarking models to get the iris size in pixels.
+Then we obtain the depth by comparing the pixel size with its real world size of 11.7mm.

+**What Derek Did:**

 After obtaining the depth, we placed a world canvas at that depth from the camera, set the forward vector to be the same as that of the camera, and resized the world canvas size to match the frustrum.
 This allowed us to reuse the same code we used in the 2D case to place the emoji.